-Thank you to everyone who joined us for Discovery Centre’s most prestigious event celebrating Nova Scotia’s best and brightest in science and technology this past November 23, 2017.
+Join us for Discovery Centre’s most prestigious event celebrating Nova Scotia’s best and brightest in science and technology on November 22, 2018.

 The Discovery Awards bring together academia, business and the community to honour people whose exemplary work has helped make Nova Scotia a leader in science, technology and innovation.
 Whether a new invention, an innovative study, a life-long dedication to science or a commitment to the promotion of science and technology, we believe that these individuals and businesses should be showcased for their exceptional work and commitment.